dice-cyfronet/atmosphere/doc/api/README.md

 ## Sudo

 If you are an admin of the system, than you are able to sudo as other user.
-To do so simply add `sudo=other_user_name` query params or `HTTP_SUDO` header into request.
+To do so simply add `sudo=other_user_name` query params or `HTTP-SUDO` header into request.
 E.g.:

 ```
 GET http://example.com/api/v1/appliance_sets?private_token=FSGa2df2gSdfg&sudo=other_user